-July 1, 2015 - June 30, 2017
+July 1, 2017 - June 30, 2019

-Nebraska Supreme Court Strategic Agenda
+Nebraska Supreme Court

+Strategic Agenda

-NEBRASKA JUDICIAL BRANCH STRATEGIC AGENDA 2015-2017
+NEBRASKA JUDICIAL BRANCH STRATEGIC AGENDA 2017-2019

-The Nebraska Judicial Branch has six overarching goals for its 2015-2017 strategic agenda.
+The Nebraska Judicial Branch continues its six overarching goals for the 2017-2019 strategic agenda.
 This document identifies those goals and their respective objectives and initiatives.
 It is essential that in the twenty-first century, the provision of justice is sustained and maintained through a system of impartial, fair, and accessible courts and related services in order to achieve community safety, promote the general welfare, and encourage civility among people.
 The six overarching goals of the Nebraska Judicial Branch are: